the practical kitchen

 You may want to repeat the stretching process again before boiling to keep the hole from closing up in the oven.

-• Start baking your baking soda right after you cover the dough to let it rise.
+• Start baking the baking soda right after you cover the dough to let it rise.
 The baking soda needs to bake for an hour and the dough needs to rise for an hour, so use the same hour to get both things done.

 • Baked baking soda loses up to 30% of its weight in the baking process.
 The amount of baking soda listed in the recipe is for the amount you need before it's baked.
 If you want to, you can bake the baking soda in advance and store it in an airtight container until you're ready to make your pretzel bagels.

 • The ratio of water to baking soda for the baking soda bath is important!
 Too much water and the pretzel flavor won't be prominent enough.
-Too little water and you might end up with soapy, metallic tasting pretzel bagels.
+Too little water and you might end up with soapy, metallic-tasting pretzel bagels.

-Rebecca Eisenberg
+Author Rebecca Eisenberg

 These pretzel bagels are the best of both worlds — deeply browned, salty pretzel exterior with a chewy, dense bagel interior.

-Print Recipe Pin Recipe Save Saved!
-Email
+Print Recipe Email Recipe Pin Recipe

-Prep Time 40 mins
+Prep Time 20 minutes mins

-Cook Time 20 mins
+Cook Time 20 minutes mins

-Resting Time 1 hr 40 mins
+Total Resting Time 1 hour hr 40 minutes mins

-Total Time 2 hrs 40 mins
+Total Time 2 hours hrs 20 minutes mins

 Ingredients